NMFS-RADFish/radfish/docs/about/commmunity.md

 # Community

-We are building an active open-source community of NOAA Fisheries and our partners to support the ongoing success of the React Applications Development Framework for Fisheries (RADFish).
-Our contributors will help modernize electronic reporting systems across multiple NOAA Fisheries regions and foster collaboration on web development efforts.
+We're building an active open-source community of NOAA Fisheries and our partners.
+This community will support the React Applications Development Framework for Fisheries (RADFish).
+Our contributors will help modernize electronic reporting and collaborate on web development efforts.

 ## 1\.
 Join the RADFish Community

-The RADFish community is vital to ensuring the framework’s success as we work together to create standardized, modular, and reusable web components for fisheries electronic reporting.
-We invite from across NOAA Fisheries and our partners to join the conversation, share their expertise, and collaborate on solving common challenges.
+The RADFish community is vital to the framework’s success.
+We'll work together to create standardized, modular, and reusable web components for fisheries electronic reporting.
+We invite contributors from across NOAA Fisheries and our partners to join the conversation, share their expertise, and collaborate on solving common challenges.

 Explore RADFish on GitHub for access to the codebase, documentation, and issue tracking.
 Refer to our [Contribution Guidelines](https://nmfs-radfish.github.io/radfish/about/contribute) to actively participate in the project